 It is our belief that compassionate care is a two way street and that patients and health care providers, by working together with empathy and cooperation, can achieve more positive outcomes for both.
-On this site, we offer our visitors an opportunity to access helpful resources, add own success stories and find activities that may be of use in your practice or patient support group.
+On this site, we offer our visitors an opportunity to access helpful resources, add their own success stories and find activities that may be of use in a physician's practice or a patient support group.

 If you represent a patient or physician advocacy group, please consider including us in your next conference, webinar, on line interview or newsletter.
-If you have a publication, we would love to send you a review copy of our book or submit an article for consideration.
+If you have a publication, we would love to send you a copy of our book or submit an article for consideration.
 Since the publication of the first edition of You Don't LOOK Sick! in 2005, we have enjoyed speaking to dozens of groups in the US and abroad, sharing our message that it is possible to live well, even if you can't get well.
 We may be reached by email at email@example.com.